sgspaddy/qc-review-portal-demo/README.md

 QC Review Portal (Demo)

-This repository contains a Django-based QC Review Portal built as a personal demo project for interview and code-review purposes.
+This repository contains a Django-based QC Review Portal built as a personal demo project for code-review purposes.
 The application demonstrates my backend architecture, API design, business-logic separation, and UI implementation using a realistic clinical QC workflow.

 The domain and functionality are inspired by a production QC Checker application, but the implementation, structure, and naming are intentionally redesigned for demonstration.